TrelisResearch/arc-agi-2025/README.md

 This repository contains resources for working with the ARC-AGI (Abstraction and Reasoning Corpus for Artificial General Intelligence) datasets.

+>[!IMPORTANT]
+> This branch contains a frozen version of the o3-tools branch with a prompt to generate input and output grids AS WELL as the transformation function.
+It uses openai responses api so is only compatible with openai models.

 ## Branches

 `o3-tools-images` a frozen version of the openai o3-tools branch that still maintains functionality for adding images to the prompts and feedback.